Justinvd0203/Schiphol-Assignment-V3/README.md

 ### Create input stream

 The question here is how do we read the data?
-For this there are 2 options;
+For this I came up with these 2 options;

-- Work with input from a certain port or HTTP request
+- Work with input from a certain port / HTTP request
 - Listen to a directory for CSV files

 After playing around with both options the better choice seemed to be to listen to a directory.
 Each time a .csv file is